davidtheclark/react-aria-modal/README.md

 Maybe it's just a wrapper around `setState()`; or maybe you use some more involved Flux-inspired state management — whatever the case, this module leaves the state management up to *you* instead of making assumptions.
 That also makes it easier to create your own "close modal" buttons; because you have the function that closes the modal right there, written by you, at your disposal.

+### applicationNode

+Type: `DOM Node`

+Provide your main application node here (which the modal should render outside of), and when the modal is open this application node will receive the attribute `aria-hidden="true"`.
+This [can help screen readers understand what's going on](https://www.w3.org/WAI/GL/wiki/Using_ARIA_role%3Ddialog_to_implement_a_modal_dialog_box#Description).

+This module can't guess your application node, so you have to provide this prop to get the full accessibility benefit.

 ### alert

 Type: `Boolean`